About the Writer:

 Artur Jerzy Filip

-Specialist in the field of urban planning and design and a uthor of the book “Big Plans in the Hands of Citizens”, Artur is currently an assistant professor at the Warsaw University of Technology.
+Architect, researcher, and practitioner in the field of urban planning and design and author of the book “Big Plans in the Hands of Citizens”.
+He is the curator of the educational :WCENTRUM project.
+Assistant Professor at the Warsaw University of Technology, Faculty of Architecture.

 Artur Jerzy Filip, Warsaw